MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **DeviceInfo_OsBuild** - The version of the operating system

+- **Error**	- Indicates details on error encountered related to the event

 - **Event_ReceivedTime** - The time at which telemetry was received

 - **EventInfo_Name** - The name of the telemetry event being logged